KablamoOSS/cypress-boilerplate-app/cypress/README.md

-# Kablamo DAM Integration Tests using Cypress
+# Integration Tests using Cypress

 Cypress is a fast, easy and reliable testing for anything that runs in a browser.